Skip to main content

 Direct Upload Format (FKB64)

-For special cases like bulk migration, FormKiQ supports direct uploads to the Staging bucket using the .fkb64 format.
+For special cases such as bulk migration, FormKiQ supports direct uploads to the staging bucket using the .fkb64 format.

 FKB64 File Specification